FBorowiec/dotfiles/README.md

 ## Features and plugins for Neovim

 * `commentary.vim` - Comment stuff out.
+* `bazel-compilation-database` - If you use Bazel and want to use libclang based editors and tools, you can now generate JSON compilation database easily without using build intercept hooks.
+The advantage is that you can generate the database even if your source code does not compile, and the generation process is much faster.
 * `floaterm` - Use (neo)vim terminal in the floating/popup window.
 * `goyo` - Distraction-free writing in Vim.
 * `gruvboxmaterial` - Gruvbox Material is a modified version of Gruvbox, the contrast is adjusted to be softer in order to protect developers' eyes.